 Several days after the attack bodies of British Soldiers began to wash up on the shores of New London and near modern day Harkness Point.
 In fact some were also found along the shores of Lyme, likely those who died and were buried at sea.
 This was a regular occurrence and happened for about a week after they departed this area.

 The sixteen sloops and ships that escaped up river began to return to New London to find a shell of a town.
 Some brought provisions with them while others returned as soon as Arnold's Navy pushed off and set sail.
-Damage on both sides was complete.
+The damage was complete.

 Captain Shapley of New London was one of the lucky unlucky ones.
-He severely wounded by the grape shot from the cannon blast lingered in terrible pain for 5 months, finally dieing in February of 1782.
+He severely wounded by the grape shot from the cannon blast lingered in terrible pain for 5 months, finally passing away in February of 1782.

 Eleven members of the Avery Family fell, six of the Perkins name.
 It is told by survivors that only 6 men were killed by the invaders at the onset of the attack.
 Halsey was one of these as was one of the Averys.
 The rest were killed after Ledyard surrendered his sword.
 One boy of 16 escaped unhurt as he was grabbed by the hand of a British sergent when the massacre began and told "where do you think you are going you little rebel rascal"..." when the heat of the massacre increased he let the boy go and told him to run away from this place... and he did.